 Selection of Recipients

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of goals and aspirations, unusual personal or family circumstances, and an online recommendation.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of educational and career goals and objectives, unusual personal or family circumstances, and an online recommendation.
 Financial need*, as calculated by Scholarship America, must be demonstrated for the student to receive an award.

 Scholarship America individually evaluates each application using a system in which academic performance is weighted equally against the other information supplied by the student on the application.
 The Capital associate (claiming parent) must submit to Scholarship America a copy of their most recent W-2 form.
 If the student applicant is not claimed as a dependent of the associate, the claiming parent or the student, if independent, must also submit the first page of his or her federal tax return.
 Financial information provided by the applicant to Scholarship America will be kept strictly confidential.

 If recipient attends a school other than the one for which the financial need assessment is made, the award may be withdrawn.

 *Financial need is determined by the review of the amount a family can reasonably be expected to contribute toward the cost of attending post secondary school.
 Scholarship America calculates the family contribution based on information supplied in the Financial Information section of the application.
 Information concerning unusual circumstances that may affect the family’s ability to pay may be submitted with the application.